charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-addons.md

 Kube-State-Metrics is described by upstream docs:
 > kube-state-metrics (KSM) is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects. ...
 It is not focused on the health of the individual Kubernetes components, but rather on the health of the various objects inside, such as deployments, nodes and pods.

-You may follow the installation instructions from [kube-state-metrics example][]

-#### Juju Deployment
-`kube-state-metrics` can also be deployed as a juju charm.

-One only needs to [add a k8s cloud][] so that juju exposes a means of installing Kubernetes operators into the kubernetes-cluster.

 Deploy the [kube-state-metrics-operator][] charm into this kubernetes model with: